dart-lang/language/working/0546-patterns/patterns-feature-specification.md

     *The remaining patterns are allowed syntactically to appear in a refutable context.
-Patterns that do type tests like variables and lists produce a compile-time error when used in an irrefutable context if the matched value isn't assignable to their required type.
+Patterns that do type tests like variables and lists produce a compile-time error when used in an irrefutable context if the static type of the matched value isn't assignable to their required type.
 This error is specified under type checking.*

 *   It is a compile-time error if a variable pattern in a declaration context is marked `var` or `final`. *A pattern declaration statement is already